Linkta-org/core/.github/docs/API_DESIGN_DOCUMENTATION_V1.md

 #### LinktaFlow Controller
 - `fetchLinktaFlow` : Retrieves a specific LinktaFlow object based on the LinktaFlow's unique identifier.
 - `updateLinktaFlow` : Updates a specific LinktaFlow.
+- `saveLinktaFlowAsACopy`:
+>  _Work in progress_
-- `saveLinktaFlowAsACopy`: Creates a new LinktaFlow object and UserInput based on the provided input, title, and LinktaFlow object.
+Creates a new LinktaFlow object and UserInput based on the provided input, title, and LinktaFlow object.

 #### User Account and Settings Controller
+- `createUserProfile` : Generates a new user profile based on the provided user data.
+- `fetchUserProfile` : Retrieves the user profile for the authenticated user.
+- `updateUserSettings` :
 >  _Work in progress_
-- `updateUserSettings` : Updates user settings.
-- `deleteUserAccount` : Deletes the user account and associated data.
+Updates user settings including name, email, and other preferences.

 #### Bug Report Controller
 >  _Work in progress_